Black and white rendering of computer chip circuitry

 Society of Women Engineers (SWE)

-The mission of SWE is to empower women to achieve full potential in careers as engineers and leaders, expand the image of the engineering and technology professions as a positive force in improving the quality of life, and demonstrate the value of diversity and inclusion.
+The mission of SWE is to empower women to achieve full potential in careers as engineers and leaders.

 WHAT WE'RE READING...